 - Machine learning: This is the process by which a computer establishes, develops, and refines its intelligence.

-Notice the words in bold.
+Notice the key distinction here.
 Artificial intelligence allows your video doorbell to recognize a package, but its ability to refine what is a package and what isn’t is based on machine learning.
-Both are important and related concepts when we’re talking about smart homes, so let’s define that now.
+Both are important and interconnected concepts when we’re talking about smart homes, so let’s define that now.

 What Qualifies as a Smart Home?